Table of Contents

 - See results of workplace hazard tests.

-If your job exposes you to unsafe conditions, you can file a complaint.
+You can file a complaint if your job exposes you to unsafe conditions.
 To report a workplace safety or health hazard, you can:

-- Call your nearest Cal/OSHA Enforcement District Office (Monday–Friday, 8 AM–5 PM).
+- Call your nearest Cal/OSHA Enforcement District Office (Monday through Friday, 8 AM to 5 PM).

 - Email your local Cal/OSHA Enforcement District Office (they will follow up if needed).

-- Use the Cal/OSHA district office locator to find the office nearest to you.
+- Use the Cal/OSHA district office locator to find your nearest office.

 All workers have the right to file a complaint with Cal/OSHA if they believe their workplace is unsafe or unhealthy.
 Employees or their representatives can file formal complaints, which may lead to onsite inspections if serious hazards are reported.
 Others, such as concerned third parties, can submit non-formal complaints, which may result in an inquiry rather than an immediate inspection.

 If you sustained work injuries due to safety hazards, you may have the right to workers’ compensation benefits.
 You may also be able to file a personal injury lawsuit if third-party negligence played a role in the accident.
-Employers are legally required to maintain a safe work environment, and if they fail to do so, they can be held accountable.
-You might be wondering, “Do I need a personal injury lawyer?”
-An experienced injury attorney can assess your case, help you navigate the claims process, and fight for the compensation you deserve.
+Employers are legally required to maintain a safe work environment, and if they fail to do so, they could be held accountable.
+You might wonder, “Do I need a personal injury lawyer?”
+An experienced injury attorney can assess your case, help you navigate the claims process, and assist in pursuing compensation.

 Information Needed To File A Workplace Safety Complaint With Cal/OSHA